jdmh96/vgwiki/terms-used-in-game.md

 Sustain - Long-term regeneration.
 E.g. a champion with a lot of sustain can stay in lane for a long time because they can keep regenerating their mana or hp so they never have to go back to base to heal. \(kudos to zigomorfico\)

-Freezing the lane means that if the enemy laner manages to kill all your minions before you can kill thier's, you will intentionally stand far away enough from the turret, so that the turret does not target the minions and take away your chances of last hitting them and you also prevent the minions from pushing further and hitting your turret.
-In essence, you freeze the lane by being the enemy minions' target, thus preventing them from damaging your turret and ensuring that you get the last hit.